 [Pair of Great Horned Owls hooting]

-Then, the female had just begun incubating two eggs.
-This pair occupies a large stick nest in a tall cottonwood, a nest built by Red-tailed Hawks a year earlier.
+This pair occupies a large stick nest in a tall cottonwood, a nest that Red-tailed Hawks built last year.

-The female – which outweighs the male by a third – [Sound of female Great Horned Owl] incubated the eggs for a full month, never leaving the nest.
-The male Great Horned Owl [Sound of male Great Horned Owl] hunted for both, returning prey to his mate.
+The female Great Horned Owl — which outweighs the male by a third — [Sound of female Great Horned Owl] incubated the eggs for a full month, never leaving the nest.
+The male [Sound of male Great Horned Owl] hunted for both.

 When the eggs hatched, the downy owlets were the size of newborn chickens.
-Their eyes opened after six days.
 The male remained the sole provider for another two weeks, until the young put on a second set of down feathers.

 Producer: John Kessler